matiasinsaurralde/encproc/README.md

 For detailed instructions on how to use this engine, please refer to the client-side repository [encproc-decryptor](https://github.com/collapsinghierarchy/encproc-decryptor).
 Below, we provide an overview of the API endpoints.

-## Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m 'Add your feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a Pull Request.

-Please ensure your code adheres to the project's coding standards and includes appropriate tests.

 ## License

 This project is licensed under the Apache-2.0 License.
 See the [LICENSE](LICENSE) file for details.